sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

     1. Select **Show extracted files when complete**, and then select **Extract**.

-1. Open the extracted files folder, then copy the **AccelerateDevGHCopilot_M2** folder to a location that's easy to access, such as your Windows Desktop folder.
+1. Open the extracted files folder, then copy the **AccelerateDevGHCopilot** folder to a location that's easy to access, such as your Windows Desktop folder.

-1. Open the **AccelerateDevGHCopilot_M2** folder in Visual Studio Code.
+1. Open the **AccelerateDevGHCopilot** folder in Visual Studio Code.

     For example: